 - "Revenue per customer"

-These metrics are important, but they don’t belong as Key Results unless they represent deliberate change from a baseline.
+These metrics are important, but they don't belong as Key Results unless they represent deliberate change from a baseline.
 When teams confuse KPIs with Key Results, OKRs stop being a tool for transformation and become a reporting mechanism.
+Leadership ends up with a dashboard full of numbers and no clarity about what's actually changing.

 Lesson 3: More Key Results Usually Mean Worse Outcomes